keptn/keptn.github.io/content/docs/0.16.x/reference/files/shipyard/index.md

 ---
-title: shipyard.yaml
+title: shipyard
 description: Control orchestation for a Keptn project
 weight: 715
 ---

-The *shipyard.yaml* file defines the activities to be performed for a Keptn project and the order in which those activities are executed.
+The shipyard is configured in the  *shipyard.yaml* file, which defines the activities to be performed for a Keptn project and the order in which those activities are executed.

 Each project must have one, and only one, *shipyard.yaml* file which is passed to the [**keptn create project**](../../cli/commands/keptn_create_project/) command.

-* Each *shipyard.yaml* file contains  one or more `stages`, which can be given any name that is meaningful.
+* Each *shipyard* contains  one or more `stages`, which can be given any name that is meaningful.
-Examples are "dev", "hardening", "production", "remediation".
+Examples are "development", "hardening", "production", and "remediation".
 A `stage` is a grouping of activities to be executed until the project is deployed and, optionally, a "production" stage that defines remediation activities that can be executed in response to issues detected on the production site.